FAIRChemistry/datamodel_calibration/specifications/calibration_standard_model.md

 - wavelength
   - Type: float
   - Description: Detection wavelength in nm.
-- molecule_name
-  - Type: string
-  - Description: Name of the molecule.
 - samples
   - Type: Sample[]
   - Description: Measured signal, at a given concentration of the molecule.